Will Chiefs vs Dolphins Wild Card be the coldest NFL game ever?

-KANSAS CITY, Mo. — The Kansas City Chiefs’ playoff game against the Miami Dolphins is trending toward one of the coldest games in NFL history.
+KANSAS CITY, Mo.
+(WDAF) – The Kansas City Chiefs’ home playoff game against the Miami Dolphins is trending toward being one of the coldest games in NFL history.

 If Saturday’s current forecast holds true, it could be among the lowest temperatures the Chiefs and Dolphins franchises have ever had to kick off a game in.